jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 // compared with true german text

 === Obtaining Aerodynamic Loads<chap_4_0_1>
+// use it form
-In @chap_3_0_4, we examined the physical #gls("lie") available for introducing loads in an experiment, evaluated them according to specific criteria, and explained why #gls("ld") is necessary.
+In @chap_3_0_4, we examined some of the available #glspl("lie", long:true) for introducing physical loads in the wing of a #gls("swith", long:true) for an experiment,
+// potentially to long sentce
+evaluated them according to specific criteria, and explained why #gls("ld", long:true) is necessary.
 In the subsequent @chap_4_0_0 we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
-However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load must be obtained.
+However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load that acts on the wing of an aircraft must be obtained.
-This section will therefore demonstrate what steps were taken to obtain the aerodynamic loads.
+This subsection will therefore demonstrate one method how aerodynamic loads can be obtained numerical simulations.

+// this needs to be adapted properly for a phd - its okay to acknowledge that work is based on somehting, but should be adapted
 From previous projects conducted at TU Dresden, valuable work is available.
 Among others, there exists a simulation code that can model structural behavior with additional aerodynamic loads using #gls("fem").
 This simulation code internally uses APAME @Filkovic to calculate aerodynamic loads.